 - Surgical errors, including mistakes in placing prosthetic joints.

-- Using an incorrect treatment, such as a partial knee replacement when a full replacement is needed.
+- Using an incorrect treatment, such as a partial knee replacement requiring a full replacement.

 - Inadequate postoperative care leading to infection.